ekvedaras/laravel-query-intellij/README.md

 * Improve schema builder support to read current migration file as well instead of just table from database
 * Add morph columns support for schema builder integration
-* Add support for indexes in schema builder
 * Improve sorting

 ## Installation